SEB-Core/mongoose-recipes/README.md

 &appName=cluster_name
 ```

-Now we need to name our new database.
+Now you need to name your new database.
 In the connection string, right after `mongodb.net/` but before the `?`, write the name of the database you are building.

-For this app, we'll say `mongoose-recipes`.
+For this app, you'll say `mongoose-recipes`.

 If you do not specify the database, MongoDB will use `test` by default.
-We don't want that.
+You don't want that.

-Next, since we're already in our `.env`, we need to go ahead and set our `SESSION_SECRET` for later.
+Next, since you're already in your `.env`, you need to go ahead and set your `SESSION_SECRET` for later.

 ```txt
 SESSION_SECRET=areallyrandomandlongstring